 This traditional Mexican recipe comes from the gulf coast city of Veracruz where it is typically made with red snapper.
 We have adapted this recipe to work with shrimp, which makes up a large part of the coastal cuisine in Mexico.
 This recipe is tangy, briney, and bright thanks to tomatoes, capers, olives, and pickled peppers.

 - ½ cup pitted green olives

-Nutritional Information per serving with rice (4 servings per recipe): Calories 365, Total Fat 5g, Total Carbohydrates 55g, Total Sodium 1125mg, Total Protein 21g
+Nutritional Information per serving (4 servings per recipe): Calories 365, Total Fat 5g, Total Carbohydrates 55g, Total Sodium 1125mg, Total Protein 21g